Brian Wood (writer): AiT/Planet Lar and original graphic novels

-Wood was employed as a staff designer for Rockstar Games, designing for video game franchises such as Grand Theft Auto, Midnight Club, Max Payne, Smuggler's Run and Manhunt.
-He nonetheless produced a series of original graphic novels, coinciding with a trend within independent comic publishers that favored that format.
-The first was Couscous Express with artist Brett Weldele, an action romp about food delivery people.
-This was followed by a trilogy of bike messenger books, The Couriers, The Couriers: Dirtbike Manifesto, and The Couriers: Ballad of Johnny Funwrecker, all drawn by Rob G. Several characters are shared between Couscous Express and The Couriers, and in 2012 all four books were collected together and published by Image Comics.
-Wood created and wrote the limited series' Pounded for Oni Press and Fight for Tomorrow for DC Comics's imprint Vertigo.
-He also produced Public Domain and Channel Zero: Jennie One during this time, the first of what will come to be several collaborations with artist Becky Cloonan.
+Wood was employed as a staff designer for Rockstar Games.
+While working there, he produced a series of original graphic novels.
+The first was Couscous Express with artist Brett Weldele, This was followed by a trilogy of bike messenger books, The Couriers, The Couriers: Dirtbike Manifesto, and The Couriers: Ballad of Johnny Funwrecker, all drawn by Rob G. Several characters are shared between Couscous Express and The Couriers, and in 2012 all four books were collected together and published by Image Comics.

-Larry Young's AiT/Planet Lar heavily promoted Wood during this time, including designating the month of January as "Brian Wood Month" to exclusively offer his titles only.
+Larry Young's AiT/Planet Lar heavily promoted Wood during this time, including designating the month of January 2002 as "Brian Wood Month" during which they offered exclusively his works.
 Wood also served as AIT's branding designer and overall creative director for a short period of time, and designed covers for Warren Ellis' Come In Alone, Badlands, and Black Heart Billy.
 In January 2007, Intrepid Pictures optioned the feature film rights to Wood and Rob G.'s graphic novel The Couriers with Javier Grillo-Marxuach set to pen the screenplay.